The Spider Roll: How to Tempura Fry Soft Shell Crab

 ingredient placement - part 5

-6. Place your fried soft shell crab on top of the other ingredients, on the side closest to you.
+2. Place your fried soft-shell crab and crab meat on top of the other ingredients on the side closest to you.

 ingredient placement - part 6